 Forgiving is not easy, especially when the worst people do the most unthinkable things to the most undeserving people.
 All too often, tragedy at the hands of evil seems to fall upon those who’ve apparently done nothing worthy of the hardships they are made to endure.
 As the common question goes, “why do bad things happen to good people”?
 Nevertheless, in spite of the apparent unfairness of human conflict, forgiveness is a requirement for those who seek righteous resolutions and eternal peace.

 When you think of scriptural examples of those who faced undue misfortune, Job immediately comes to mind (Job 1).
 His story is one that highlights the beautiful rewards of those who remain faithful, especially through trial.
-But Job’s situation also exposes a problem that tends to exist within us—we are prone to judging in unrighteousness, and that is a greatest hindrance to forgiveness.
+But Job’s situation also exposes a problem that tends to exist within us—we are prone to judge matters in unrighteousness, and that prevents us from forgiving when we should.

-In our perception of a person’s level of goodness, we determine whether their experiences are deserving or undeserving.
-We conclude whether the events of our lives are fair or unfair, and we do so by means that God doesn’t use.
-So…
+When we form our perceptions of the levels of goodness in others, we then determine whether their experiences are deserving or undeserving.
+We tend to conclude whether the events of our lives are fair or unfair, but we often do so by means that God doesn’t use.
+As a result…

 Our sympathy for people is determined by our judgment of them.

-In other words, we tend to determine how much concern—and also how much forgiveness—we should grant a victimized individual or group by our personal evaluation of them.
+In other words, we tend to determine how much concern—and therefore how much forgiveness—a person or group should be granted by our personal evaluations of them.
 If people are good in our eyes, then they’re undeserving of hardship; If they are evil, then they get what they deserve, and that often doesn’t include our forgiveness.
-Job was a great example of one who God, Himself, described as “perfect & upright,” but even he wasn’t immune from tribulation and distress (Job 1).
+Job was a great example of one who God, Himself, described as “perfect & upright,” and even he wasn’t immune from unexpected tribulation and distress (Job 1).
 Job reminds us of this truth:

 Job was not the cause of his own calamity, but forgiveness was still the key to his deliverance.
 His story underscores the critical truth that righteousness is a reward from God, not an award for men.